mgechev/angular-seed/README.md

 - Development server with Livereload.
 - Experimental hot loading support.
 - Following the best practices for your application’s structure.
-- Manager of your type definitions using tsd.
+- Manager of your type definitions using [typings](https://github.com/typings/typings).
 - Basic Service Worker, which implements "Cache then network strategy".

 # How to start